- Make time for balanced meals

 |Proteins||Maintain muscle||Try having fish, beans, eggs, tofu, peanut butter, chicken, dairy, or lean beef at each meal.|

 Using campus services can also help you maintain good nutrition.
-If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director.
-Meet with your college nutritionist if you’re experience weight or appetite changes.
+If you have any food allergies, food intolerances, or food preferences, talk to your campus food services director to learn about your options.
+It may be helpful to meet with your college nutritionist if you’re experience weight or appetite changes.

 Dorm Room Remedies